arduino/help-center-content/content/About Arduino/My Arduino Account/How-to-delete-your-Arduino-account.md

 * [Review any active subscriptions](https://support.arduino.cc/hc/en-us/articles/4401881299090-Review-change-or-cancel-an-Arduino-Cloud-plan).
 When you delete your Arduino account, subscriptions are canceled at the end of their billing cycles.

-* [If you want your forum account anonymized](#forum-account-anonymization), edit any forum posts containing personally identifiable information.
+* Review your post history in the [Arduino Forum](https://forum.arduino.cc/).
+When your account is deleted, your username will no longer be displayed, but the posts themselves can still contain personally identifiable information.
+Remove information that you don't want to appear after your account has been deleted.

 * Review your projects on [Arduino Project Hub](https://projecthub.arduino.cc/).
 Remove any personally identifiable information from the project description, code, or downloadable files, or delete the associated project entirely.
 When your account is deleted, your user profile will be removed.
 Projects that you keep will stay public, but will be credited to "Anonymous User" instead.